imathrock/LC3-VM/Project-manager-markdown.md

 - [x] Create register array and enums that defines all of the registers.
 - [x] Create enums for all instructions
 - [X] Start Following the LC3 virtual machine tutorial, understand and define the architecture
-- [] Create a writeup of what each LC3 instruction
+- [ ] Create a writeup of what each LC3 instruction
-- [] Writeup how different it is from SM213 and RV32I
+- [ ] Writeup how different it is from SM213 and RV32I
-- [] Create a LC3 state machine
+- [X] Create a LC3 state machine
+- [ ] Create tests for LC3 ISA